crim-ca/pydggsapi/docs/source/tinydb_configuration/index.rst

    - maxzonelevel: the maximum refinement level of the data.

    - getdata_params: It depends on which collection provider is in use.
 It provides detailed parameters for the get_data function implemented by collection providers.
+Details can be found in the :ref:`Abstract collection providers <parameters_for_get_data>`.

 Here is an example on how to define a collection that uses clickhouse as collection provider (i.e. the data is stored in clickhouse DB).